 Cou-cou is a dish of cornmeal and boiled okras, cooked together to a consistency similar to that of polenta.
 A food deeply connected to the population’s West African roots, traditionally cou-cou is made with a cou-cou stick, which helps remove all lumps, and ensures a smoother consistency.

 The second part of this dish puts our national fish, the flying fish, in the spotlight.
 This delicious fish is used in a stew to accompany the cou-cou.
-Flying fish stew has a tomato base and is cooked with with fresh herbs, onions, garlic, and other seasonings.
+Flying fish stew has a tomato base and is cooked with fresh herbs, onions, garlic, and other seasonings.

 You might also find cou-cou served with a salt fish (salted cod) stew on the menu, which is equally as scrumptious.
 This is true comfort food and a dish loved by many across the island.